Crimean War: Baltic theatre

 In fact, the operations in the Baltic sea were in the nature of binding forces.
-It was very important to divert Russian forces from the South or, more precisely, not to allow Nicholas to transfer to Crimea a huge army guarding the Baltic coast and the capital.
-This goal Anglo-French forces have achieved.
+It was very important to divert Russian forces from the south or, more precisely, not to allow Nicholas to transfer to Crimea a huge army guarding the Baltic coast and the capital.
+This goal Anglo-French forces achieved.
 The Russian Army in Crimea was forced to act without superiority in forces.

 In August 1854 a Franco-British naval force captured and destroyed the Russian Bomarsund fortress on Åland Islands.
 In the August 1855, the Western Allied Baltic Fleet tried to destroy heavily defended Russian dockyards at Sveaborg outside Helsinki.
 More than 1,000 enemy guns tested the strength of the fortress for two days.
 Despite the shelling, the sailors of the 120-gun ship Rossiya, led by Captain Viktor Poplonsky, defended the entrance to the harbour.
 The Allies fired over 20,000 shells but failed to defeat the Russian batteries.
 The British then built a massive new fleet of more than 350 gunboats and mortar vessels, which was known as the Great Armament, but the war ended before the attack was launched.

-Part of the Russian resistance was credited to the deployment of newly invented blockade mines.
+Part of the Russian resistance was credited to the deployment of newly invented naval mines.
 Perhaps the most influential contributor to the development of naval mining was a Swede resident in Russia, the inventor and civil engineer Immanuel Nobel (the father of Alfred Nobel).
 Immanuel Nobel helped the Russian war effort by applying his knowledge of industrial explosives, such as nitroglycerin and gunpowder.
-One account dates modern naval mining from the Crimean War: "Torpedo mines, if I may use this name given by Fulton to self-acting mines underwater, were among the novelties attempted by the Russians in their defences about Cronstadt and Sevastopol", as one American officer put it in 1860.
+An account given in 1860 by United States Army Major Richard Delafield dates modern naval mining to the Crimean War: "Torpedo mines, if I may use this name given by Fulton to 'self-acting mines underwater', were among the novelties attempted by the Russians in their defences about Cronstadt and Sevastopol."

-For the campaign of 1856, Britain and France planned an attack on the main base of the Russian Navy in the Baltic sea – Kronstadt.
+For the campaign of 1856, Britain and France planned an attack on the main base of the Russian Navy in the Baltic sea—Kronstadt.
 The attack was to be carried out using armoured floating batteries.
-The use of the latter proved to be highly effective in attacking the sea fortress of Kinburn on the Black sea in 1855.
+The use of the latter proved to be highly effective in the attack on Kinburn on the Black Sea in 1855.
 Undoubtedly, this threat contributed on the part of Russia the decision on the conclusion of peace on unfavourable terms.